 Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2 Ireland, http://www.facebook.com/policy.php; for more information to the data processing:

 Facebook is certified under the US-EU data privacy agreement “Privacy Shield“.
-To learn more about the Privacy Shield Frameworks, and to view the certification of Facebook, visit the U.S. Department of Commerce’s Privacy Shield website, here [Please insert link: https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC&status=Active].
+To learn more about the Privacy Shield Frameworks, and to view the certification of Facebook, visit the U.S. Department of Commerce’s Privacy Shield website, here [ https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC&status=Active].

 2.8.2 Twitter Inc.